OlivierSohn/hamazed/BACKLOG.md

-- gradual subsampling of room response by dividing sampling frequency by 2: use bigger crossfades (try 200?)
-UI: Allow to manually chose the number of scales or chose it automatically.

-- When the note on and note off are in the same queue, we have a sticky key!
-(test with 1 second poll period) maybe events are dequeued in reverse order of arrival? or a bug in the audio engine when note on and note off are generated at the same time?

 - we could stream audio at 200 kBytes per second ( 4bytes per frame, i.e 16 bits per channel in stereo) i.e 1.6 Mb / s